-2) Infographic: Research and best practices recommend converting content into an infographic to illustrate data that can be quickly understood and enhance a call to action.
-The elements of an infographic can be weaved into the white paper and other materials to make the data “come to life.”
+2. Infographic: Research and best practices recommend converting content into an infographic to illustrate data that can be quickly understood and enhance a call to action.
+The elements of an infographic can be woven into the white paper and other materials to make the data “come to life.”

 To improve the connection and engagement of today’s busy buyers, more marketers are moving beyond traditional options to leverage interactive media such as:

-5) Interactive White Papers: Today’s buyers demand content be more relevant and concise.
+5. Interactive white papers: Today’s buyers demand content be more relevant and concise.
 To deliver a personalized white paper, the marketing team should consider assembling and customizing the content for each buyer.
-This content customization can be developed on pivot points, which matches content to the buyer’s industry, location, size, role in buying cycles and pain points.
+This content customization can be developed on pivot points, which match content to the buyer’s industry, location, size, role in buying cycles, and pain points.
 The content is put into an interactive software application to survey the buyer on his profile.
 From there, a customized white paper is delivered with content precisely matching the buyer’s profile.

-6) Interactive Diagnostic Assessments: Most buyers struggle to understand whether research issues are relevant or applicable to them and whether addressing the issues should be priority.
+6. Interactive diagnostic assessments: Most buyers struggle to understand whether research issues are relevant or applicable to them and whether addressing the issues should be a priority.
 The marketing team may consider a diagnostic assessment to gather and benchmark the prospect’s opportunities against industry peers and leaders.
 This can illustrate to buyers the competitive costs of maintaining the status quo versus the competitive advantages of adopting new solutions that can address priority issues.